Table of Contents

 Except for the aforementioned cases, the TOC is inserted in the flow of text.

 If a placement is not specified, that location is between the document title and the first block of content.

-While the table of contents isn’t generated by default, the PDF outline is always generated.
+While the table of contents isn’t generated by default, the PDF outline is included unless explicitly deactivated.

 toclevels attribute controls the depth of both the TOC and the PDF outline, regardless of whether the TOC is enabled.

 The depth of the PDF outline can be controlled independently using the outlinelevels attribute.

 outlinelevels attributes can be set as a block attribute on each section to override the respective depth of the TOC or outline for that section.

 You can adjust the depth of section levels that are displayed in the TOC using the